 The breeding distribution of many seabirds in the North Sea is dictated by the spatial distribution of suitable breeding habitat.
-Cliff-nesting seabirds, and seabirds requiring predator-free islands on which to breed, tend to be most numerous in the northwest North Sea where suitable nesting habitat is abundant.
+Recent aerial surveys of seabirds in relation to offshore wind farm development areas (Bradbury et al. 2014) have also shown that the Dogger Bank area is a hot spot for seabirds in summer, especially guillemots, razorbills and puffins, which feed extensively on sandeel.
 Distributions of harbour porpoises in UK waters have changed over decades.
-Whereas their numbers were once high in Shetland, the distribution in 2005 shows the highest concentration on the Dogger Bank (Fig. 3.2.5.2).
+Whereas their numbers were once high in Shetland, the distribution in 2005shows the highest concentration on the

+Dogger Bank (Figure.
+A.3.6).
 Grey seal overlap with the fishery is concentrated off the Scottish east coast.

-Fig. 3.2.5.2.
+Figure.
+A.3.6.
 Distribution of harbour porpoise (top) and minke whales (bottom) based on SCANS surveys in 1994 (left) and 2005 (right).
-From Hammond et al. (2013).B.
-Data
+From Hammond et al. (2013).

+B. Data